whitbit/natural-disasters-in-US/README.md

-# US Natural Disasters Data (1950-2017)
+# US Natural Disasters Data

-This project is a simple REST API sharing US environmental disaster data from [FEMA](https://FEMA.gov/).
+This project is a simple REST API sharing US environmental disaster data between 1950-2017 from [FEMA](https://FEMA.gov/).
 For the purpose of only displaying data, the project only supports GET requests at the moment.

 ## Table of Contents
 * [GET Requests](#getrequest)